VideoWhisper Software Requirements

 - Clean Domain Nameservers

 If you use a name server optimizer (ex.
 CloudFlare) certain protocols, ports and services may not work with default settings, including RTMP.
 You can use rtmp addresses based on IP to fix this or configure exceptions for RTMP (TCP port 1935).

-Additionally, such services may alter output or force cache for scripts that communicate with flash applications, which can break parameters and functionality.
+Additionally, such services may alter output or force cache for scripts that communicate with chat and live streaming applications, which can break parameters and functionality.